eigerco/zcash-android-demo-app/README.md

 ## Introduction

-This is an app built for demonstration of the features of a UniFFI library translating the librustzcash library built by the ECC.
+This is an app built for demonstration of the features of a [UniFFI library](https://github.com/eigerco/uniffi-zcash-lib) translating the librustzcash library built by the ECC.
+Information about details of the libraries, e.g. how to build the releases or where to get ready ones, may be found there.
+This was financed by a grant from the Zcash Foundation.
+More details about the process and the application may be found [here](https://zcashgrants.org/gallery/25215916-53ea-4041-a3b2-6d00c487917d/43799479/) and [here](https://forum.zcashcommunity.com/t/zcash-uniffi-library-addenda-resubmission/44904).

 ### Some ground rules/suggestions/recommendations: